 Change opens up new possibilities as well as interesting, sometimes frustrating, hurdles for an organization to overcome.
 Unless a healthcare setting has people willing enough to tackle various challenges of EHR implementation.
 This will likely prove more difficult to launch it successfully.

 Here are some EHR implementation tips providers can follow to make their transition over to digital health records implementation easier.

-Tip 1: A strategic plan for implementing EHRs should include a set timeline for addressing potential barriers, facilitating communication, and training.
+A strategic plan for implementing EHRs should include a set timeline for addressing potential barriers, facilitating communication, and training.
 Create a budget that clearly shows any associated costs to add these into an EHR investment.
-Factor in security risks when choosing security policies during EHR implementation.
+Factor in security risks when choosing security policies during EHR system implementation.

-Tip 3: Rural community hospitals and critical access hospitals (CAHs) can utilize cloud computing technologies that ensure excellent staff support not present in the local community and that reduces upfront investments, including IT costs and EHR hardware.
-Instead of seeking funding from local banks, CAHs and rural community hospitals can apply for grants and loans from the HRSA and other government and non-profit organizations to purchase and adopt EHR systems.
+Furthermore, instead of seeking funding from local banks, community and rural community hospitals can apply for grants and loans from the government and non-profit organizations.
 They can also turn to national and local lenders who extend credit offers and loans for EHR systems in the private sector.